VITAS Clinical Pastoral Education: Admissions Policy

 Notifications of decisions will normally be made within three weeks of the time the interview took place via telephone, email or letter.

-If there is a possibility that prospective students accepted into a VITAS CPE program will be working with a Supervisory Candidate or Associate Supervisor for their unit of training, they will be asked to sign a Consent form (see Appendix 5, ACPE Certification Manual 2016) that will be explained to them and made accessible during the interview.
+If there is a possibility that prospective students accepted into a VITAS CPE program will be working with a Candidate or Associate Certified Educator for their unit of training, they will be asked to sign a Consent form (see Appendix 5, ACPE Certification Manual 2016) that will be explained to them and made accessible during the interview.
 Written permission will be received prior to “formal admission” to the program.

 Students accepted into the program must successfully complete all minimum requirements delineated by the Human Resource Department of VITAS Healthcare prior to starting the CPE program and have positive responses from references given.